 - Seating area, tables + umbrellas

-- Communal fire pits
+- Communal fire pit

 - Urban swing structure